ajgreenwell/CardinalDraw/README.md

 Short for _west_, this command moves the "pen" toward the left of your screen by the number of _units_ provided.

+#### NOTE: brackets indicate a required argument.
+All arguments are separated from their commands by a single space, with no brackets present.